Deep localization of protein structures in fluorescence microscopy images: Introduction

 Due to the reasons mentioned above, automated computational techniques continued to focus on many researchers in computational biology and bioinformatics over the last two decades~\cite{xu2018bioimage}.
 Consequently, substantial advancement has been observed concerning the automated computational methods, improving the performance of protein subcellular localization from microscopy images.

-\textbf{Contributions:} Our primary contributions are \begin{itemize} \item We introduce a novel architecture, which exploits different features at various levels in distinct blocks. \item We investigate the effect of different components of the network and demonstrate improved prediction accuracy. \item We provide an extensive evaluation on five datasets against a number of traditional and deep-learning algorithms. \end{itemize}
+Our primary contributions are 1): we introduce a novel architecture, which exploits different features at various levels in distinct blocks, 2): we investigate the effect of different components of the network and demonstrate improved prediction accuracy, and 3): we provide extensive evaluation on five datasets against a number of traditional and deep-learning algorithms.